 The City's cash management portfolio of all funds shall be designed with the objective of regularly exceeding the average rate of return on three-month U.S. Treasury Bills.
 The investment program shall seek to augment returns above this threshold consistent with risk limitations identified herein and prudent investment policies.
 The City shall maintain a comprehensive cash management program which includes collection of accounts receivable, vendor payment in accordance with invoice terms, State Statutes, and prudent investment of available cash.
 Cash management is defined as the process of managing monies in order to insure maximum cash availability and maximum yield on short-term investment of pooled idle cash.
+[PFIA 2256.005(b)(3)]

-A. Risk and Diversification
+E. Risk and Diversification

 The City of Mansfield recognizes that investment risks can result from issuer defaults, market price changes or various technical complications leading to temporary illiquidity.
-Risk is controlled through portfolio diversification which shall be achieved by the following general guidelines:
+Risk is controlled through portfolio diversification which shall be achieved by the following general guidelines: [PFIA 2256.005(b)(3)]

 - 1. Risk of issuer default is controlled by limiting investments to those instruments allowed by the Act, which are described herein. - 2.
 Risk of market price changes shall be controlled by avoiding over-concentration of assets in a specific maturity sector, limitation of average maturity of operating funds investments to one year, and avoidance of over-concentration of assets in specific instruments other than U.S. Treasury securities and insured or collateralized certificates of deposit. - 3.
-Risk of illiquidity due to technical complications shall be controlled by the selection of securities dealers as described in Section VII.
+Risk of illiquidity due to technical complications shall be controlled by the selection of securities dealers as described in Section VII. - 4.
+Risk of overconcentration by limiting investments to avoid overconcentration in investments from a specific issuer or business sector, when appropriate.